Zbigniew Brzezinski: Advisor to President Carter

-During the Carter (and Reagan) administrations, the access of Armand Hammer, petroleum industrialist and Soviet trade advocate, to the Oval Office was blocked.
-Brzezinski stated he "did what was necessary to keep him out of the White House."

 The State Department was alarmed by Brzezinski's support for dissidents in East Germany and objected to his suggestion that Carter's first overseas visit be to Poland.
-He visited Warsaw and met with Cardinal Stefan Wyszynski (against the objection of the U.S. Ambassador to Poland), recognizing the Roman Catholic Church as the legitimate opposition to communist rule in Poland.
+He visited Warsaw and met with Cardinal Stefan Wyszynski (against the objection of the U.S. Ambassador to Poland), recognizing the Catholic Church as the legitimate opposition to communist rule in Poland.

 By 1978, Brzezinski and Vance were more and more at odds over the direction of Carter's foreign policy.
 Vance sought to continue the style of détente engineered by Nixon-Kissinger, with a focus on arms control.
 Brzezinski believed that détente emboldened the Soviets in Angola and the Middle East, and so he argued for increased military strength and an emphasis on human rights.
 Vance, the State Department, and the media criticized Brzezinski publicly as seeking to revive the Cold War.
 Brzezinski advised Carter in 1978 to engage the People's Republic of China and traveled to Beijing to lay the groundwork for the normalization of relations between the two countries.
 This also resulted in the severing of ties with the United States' longtime anti-Communist ally the Republic of China (Taiwan).

+Brzezinski's influence over President Carter persuaded the latter to, despite the misgivings of his own Department of State, also pursue a more belligerent policy towards Cuba with regards to its role in Africa, which he perceived to be part of a wider Soviet plot to destabilise and dominate the continent.
+Carter denounced the Cuban government's support of the regime of Mengistu Haile Mariam in Ethiopia during the Ogaden War.

 For historical background on this period of history, see: